U.S. Venture Partners

 Venture Round in 2013

-ApniCure, Inc. is a medical device company based in Redwood City, California, founded in 2005.
-The company specializes in developing and commercializing innovative home-use devices that utilize a proprietary technology known as Oral Pressure Therapy (OPT) to treat obstructive sleep apnea (OSA) and other sleep-related disorders.
-ApniCure has received FDA clearance to market its Winx® Sleep Therapy System in the United States, allowing patients to use this system at home to manage their condition.
-The company is committed to enhancing the quality of life for individuals affected by sleep disordered breathing through effective and accessible sleep therapy solutions.
+ApniCure, Inc. is a medical device company based in Redwood City, California, established in 2005.
+The company specializes in developing and commercializing innovative home-use devices that utilize its proprietary Oral Pressure Therapy (OPT) platform technology.
+ApniCure focuses on addressing obstructive sleep apnea (OSA) and other sleep-related disorders.
+It has received 510(k) clearance from the U.S. Food and Drug Administration to market its Winx® Sleep Therapy System in the United States, offering patients a home-use treatment option for OSA.
+By providing effective sleep therapies, ApniCure aims to enhance the quality of life for millions of individuals affected by sleep disordered breathing.

 Intersect ENT